-Fennel is one of those vegetables that you can enjoy raw, as here in a salad.
-Roasted or braised and you have a very silky aromatic yet bittersweet flavor.
+Fennel is one of those vegetables you can enjoy raw, as in a salad.
+Roasted or braised, you have a very silky, aromatic, yet bittersweet flavor.

 Either way, the fragrant and subtle anise flavor is ever-present.

-This light, healthy, super easy to assemble, will make you come back for seconds over and over.
+This light, healthy, super easy to assemble will make you repeatedly return for seconds.

 What is a fennel?

 The fennel is a member of the carrot family.
 However, it is not a root vegetable.

 Hardy and perennial herb with beautifully fragrant yellow flowers and feathery leaves.